-Until the new terminal is built, the City of Merced has numerous projects to upgrade the facility to meet ADA accessibility.
+While the new terminal is under construction, the City of Merced has completed numerous projects to upgrade the existing facility to meet ADA accessibility.
 The terminal has been upgraded with ADA handicap bathrooms, drinking fountains, and an access ramp was added to the entrance.
 Also handicap parking spaces with signs were added to the parking lot.